walter-a-jablonowski/marsbase-one/ai.md

 I am thinking about making a web project that helps Elon to build his Mars Colony.
-Elon already is buillding a big rocket, which is the most important thing.
-But to be able to build a second (sustainable) civilation on Mars the mars colonists need much more stuff.
+Elon already is building a big rocket, which is the most important thing.
+But to be able to build a second (sustainable) civilization on Mars the mars colonists need much more stuff.

 I'd like to make a full features web app that is requirement based.
 In a hierarchical navigation users can suggest requirements for items required for building the base on mars.
 Then users can add solutions ("items") that fulfill the requirement.